What is Rice Vinegar?

 As you can guess, rice vinegar is made from rice, fermented rice or rice koji, and water.

-Find more informations about rice vinegar, how to make rice vinegar, and its benefits in our article below!
+Find more informations about rice vinegar, its substitute, and its benefits in our article below!

 Other types of Japanese vinegar also made using rice or ingredients from the rice itself.